Why is the Owyhee River geology cool?

 This week I got to know former raft guide and current co-owner of Serenade, Kaela Fox.
 She and her partner (& fiancé!)
 Austin organize beautiful events in and around Portland, combining their two passions: local food and local music.
 Once a year they bring those two lovely elements to our Serenade Rogue River trip, making for an incredible feast of the senses.
 1. When did you start working as a river guide?
 I started working for ECHO River Trips in 2011.
 As the child of former...

+Disclaimer: We receive a commission when you click some of the links on this page and purchase items through Amazon.
 I'm often asked by guests about what type of footwear they should bring on their rafting trip.
 It's a good idea to have river shoes that stay on your feet and separate camp shoes that are comfortable for hiking or wearing around camp.
 While technically any shoe that will stay strapped to your foot will work, here are my top picks.
-River Shoes: Astral Footwear Astral Shoes are our guide's favorite do-it-all shoe.
-You can easily go from rafting to hiking with these river shoes.
-My...
+River Shoes: Astral Footwear Astral...